 Why those specific models?
 They are the best intersections of size/weight, user experience, and performance.
 Be careful of moving too far upscale with crop sensor, as we now have really good lower-cost full frame models.

 What does Thom use?
-I'm down to the Z50 these days, because I have excellent full frame cameras I mostly use and crop sensor has become all about size/weight versus performance to me.
+I'm using an X-S20 these days when I need APS-C, but because I have excellent full frame cameras I mostly use those, and crop sensor has become all about size/weight versus performance to me.

 Full Frame